menpo/menpofit/docs/source/api/menpofit/checks/index.rst

 :mod:`menpofit.checks`
 ======================
-Functions for checking the parameters values that are passed in MenpoFit's classes.
+Functions for checking the parameters' values that are passed in MenpoFit's classes.

 Parameters Check Functions